Most recently updated on October 22, 2021

 At one point, there were 6,000 turbines producing 330 megawatts of electricity on this land owned by cattle ranchers.
 Even though this was so-called clean energy, there was still an environmental problem.
 Between 2,000 and 4,000 birds per year were being killed after flying into the turbine’s sharp metal blades that can spin at more than 150 miles per hour.
 Among the feathered fatalities were dozens of golden eagles.

 Starting in 2011, many of the old turbines have been replaced with more efficient machines that contain smaller blades.
 The new structures also don’t have the lattice stands that birds loved to perch on.
 Each new turbine replaces 23 older ones.
+As of September 2021, 569 of the older turbines had been replaced by 23 strategically placed start-of-the-art machines, making the hillsides much less populated by the spinning blades.
+It’s estimated the newer blades can provide clean energy to the equivalent of 47,000 homes.

 The Altamont energy program is now the oldest operating wind farm in the United States.
 It’s also one of the largest concentrations of wind turbines in the world.